-(Equation 1)
+25 (Equation 1)

-where Weighti is the weight assigned to the i-th observation, and $SR_i$ refers to the studentized residue of i-th observation obtained from the OLS regression.
+where $Weight_i$ is the weight assigned to the i-th observation, and $SR_i$ refers to the studentized residue of i-th observation obtained from the OLS regression.
 The analyses were performed using the software Statgraphics Centurion XVI Version 16.2.04.

 We also used descriptive statistics for some questions.
 Aiming to understand if the respondents have a positive or negative perception of companies' CSR and CE practices, we calculate the mean and standard deviation of the responses related to CSR and CE perception.
-We used Pareto charts to analyse the frequency of companies that respondents cited that adhere to the principles of CSR and CE.
-We also used Pareto charts to analyse the elements of CSR and CE that respondents most perceive being carried out by companies.
-Finally, we used a chart based on response frequencies to analyse the most known sustainable initiatives developed by companies.
+We used Pareto charts to analyze the frequency of companies that respondents cited that adhere to the principles of CSR and CE.
+We also used Pareto charts to analyze the elements of CSR and CE that respondents most perceive as being carried out by companies.
+Finally, we used a chart based on response frequencies to analyze the most known sustainable initiatives developed by companies.

-To perform the statistical analyses, the variables were coded as shown in Table 3.
+The variables were coded to perform the statistical analyses, as shown in Table 3.